clij/clij-docs/faq.md

 <a name="optimal_performance">
 ## How can I achieve optimal performance using CLIJ?
 In order to exploit GPU-accelerated image processing, one should
-* Run as many operations in a block as possible without back and forth pulling/pushing image data to/from GPU memory.
+* Run as many operations as possible in a block without back and forth pulling/pushing image data to/from GPU memory.
-* Process images larger than 10 MB (rule of thumb, depends on actual GPU hardware)
+* Process images larger than 10 MB (rule of thumb, depends on actual CPU/GPU hardware).
+Background: Image processing on the CPU can be pretty fast if the accessed memory is smaller than the cache of the CPU.
+When processing exceeds this cache size, using GPU might become beneficial.
 * Process many images of the same size and type subsequently, because in that way compiled GPU-code can be reused.
 * Reuse memory.
 Releasing and allocating memory takes time.
 Try to reuse memory if possible.
 * Use a dedicated graphics card.
 When deciding for the right GPU, check the memory bandwidth.
 Image processing is usually memory-bound.
 The faster the memory access, the faster images can be processed.
 The computing power / clock rate of the GPU and number of compute cores is of secondary interest.